lbl-srg/obc/specification/source/useCases.rst

    title Customizing a control sequence for a multi-zone VAV system

-// This section to be completed following review of the above "User" -> "OpenStudio" : Open control design tool.
+   "User" -> "OpenStudio" : Open control design tool.
    "OpenStudio" -> "Control Design Tool" : open() "User" -> "Control Design Tool" : Open HVAC and building model.